aramis-lab/clinicadl/docs/user_guide/data/structures.rst

 ====================

-In neuroimaging, an image rarely travels alone: it comes with a participant and a session identifier, sometimes with one or several masks (a brain mask, a segmentation, …), and with metadata such as the age of the participant or a diagnosis label.
-Keeping all this information **in a single object** avoids many bookkeeping mistakes — for instance applying a spatial transform to an image but forgetting to apply it to its mask.
+In neuroimaging, an image rarely travels alone: it comes with a participant and a session identifier, sometimes with one or several masks (for instance, marking specific anatomical regions), and with metadata such as the age of the participant or a diagnosis label.
+Storing all of these elements within one unified object helps prevent common errors — for instance applying a spatial transform to an image but forgetting to apply it to its mask.

 This is the role of the :py:class:`~clinicadl.data.structures.DataPoint`, the central data structure of ClinicaDL, and of its child the